What happened

 Search interest is scattered, but seller interest is real.

 A West Virginia-only Google Trends capture from June 3, 2026 shows low average interest for cottage food searches over the past five years, with isolated spikes around recipes, regulations, business, and law.
 I would not read that as "nobody cares."
-I would read it as fragmented demand.
+I would read it as people being interested, but not all searching for the same term.

 The policy push was not quiet.
 The Institute for Justice said it helped organize more than 100 homemade food producers across West Virginia to share their stories with lawmakers.
-That is why this update focuses on the practical questions sellers will still have after the June 12 headline fades: which products fit, which permit applies, and what WVDA publishes next.
+That is why this update focuses on the practical questions sellers will still have after June 12: which products fit, which permit applies, and what WVDA publishes next.

 Action list